For reasons I will share with you all later in what promises to be a great post...

 Being on crutches has been a pain at times, but being able to experience small acts of kindness has been a true gift.

+especially when there are four succesive signs working in conjunction with one another.
 Four signs from the universe of why I should not have purchased an oreo cookie shake at the drive thru when getting Kaitlin* lunch:

 *don't judge I got the apples and milk instead of fries and soda....
 I, however, got a milk shake.